apache/spark/TESTING.rst

     :align: center
     :alt: Running unit tests

-Note that you can run the unit tests in the standalone local virtualenv (with no Breeze installed) if they do not have dependencies such as Postgres/MySQL/Hadoop/etc.
+**NOTE:** You can run the unit tests in the standalone local virtualenv (with no Breeze installed) if they do not have dependencies such as Postgres/MySQL/Hadoop/etc.

 Running Unit Tests
 --------------------------------
-To run unit, integration and system tests from the Breeze and your virtualenv you can use `pytest <http://doc.pytest.org/en/latest/>`_ framework.
+To run unit, integration, and system tests from the Breeze and your virtualenv, you can use the `pytest <http://doc.pytest.org/en/latest/>`_ framework.

-Custom pytest plugin run ``airflow db init`` and ``airflow db reset`` the first time you launch them, so you can count on the database being initialized.
-Currently, when you run tests not supported **in the local virtualenv, the tests may either fail or provide an error message**.
+Custom ``pytest`` plugin run ``airflow db init`` and ``airflow db reset`` the first time you launch them.
+So, you can count on the database being initialized.
+Currently, when you run tests not supported **in the local virtualenv, they may either fail or provide an error message**.

-There are many available options for selecting specific test in pytest.
-Details could be found in official documentation but here are few basic examples:
+There are many available options for selecting a specific test in ``pytest``.
+Details can be found in the official documentation but here are a few basic examples:

 .. code-block:: bash

     pytest -k "TestCore and not check"

-This will run ``TestCore`` class but will skip tests of this class that includes 'check' in their names.
+This runs the ``TestCore`` class but skips tests of this class that include 'check' in their names.
-For better performance (due to test collection) you should do:
+For better performance (due to a test collection), run:

 .. code-block:: bash

     pytest tests/tests_core.py -k "TestCore and not bash".

-This flag is useful when used like this:
+This flag is useful when used to run a single test like this:

 .. code-block:: bash

     pytest tests/tests_core.py -k "test_check_operators"

-to run single test.
-This can also be done by specifying full path to the test:
+This can also be done by specifying a full path to the test:

 .. code-block:: bash

     pytest tests/test_core.py::TestCore::test_check_operators

-To run whole test class:
+To run the whole test class, enter:

 .. code-block:: bash

     pytest tests/test_core.py::TestCore

-You can use all available pytest flags, for example to increase log level for debugging purposes:
+You can use all available ``pytest`` flags.
+For example, to increase a log level for debugging purposes, enter:

 .. code-block:: bash

     pytest --log-level=DEBUG tests/test_core.py::TestCore

-**Note:** We do not provide a clear distinction between tests (Unit/Integration/System tests), but we are working on it.

-Running Tests for a Specified Target using Breeze from the host
+Running Tests for a Specified Target Using Breeze from the Host
 ---------------------------------------------------------------

-If you wish to only run tests and not to drop into shell, you can do this by providing the ``-t``, ``--test-target`` flag.
+If you wish to only run tests and not to drop into shell, apply the ``-t``, ``--test-target`` flag.
 You can add extra pytest flags after ``--`` in the command line.

 .. code-block:: bash